mathenaangeles/Pizzazz/README.md

 # Pizzazz

 Pizzazz is an application that allows users to create their own pizza.
-The cost of each one is calculated depending on the size, crust type, and amount of extra toppings.
+The cost of each one is calculated depending on the size, the crust type, and the amount of extra toppings.

 ### __Installation__